andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table illustrates the hourly ride frequencies for both casual and member users on Tuesday, highlighting distinct usage patterns and demand variances between the user categories throughout the day.
-+ Casual users show the highest ride count at **5 PM**, totaling **27,417 rides**, indicating a preference for late afternoon rides, potentially for leisure or recreation.
-Conversely, their lowest ride count occurs at **3 AM**, with only **515 rides**, suggesting a notable decline in bike usage during late night and early morning hours, as anticipated.
++ Casual users show the highest ride count at **5 PM (27,417 rides)**, indicating a preference for late afternoon rides, potentially for leisure or recreation.
++ Conversely, their lowest ride count occurs at **3 AM (515 rides)**, suggesting a notable decline in bike usage during late night and early morning hours, as anticipated.
-+ Similarly, member users also exhibit their peak ride count at **5 PM**, with **68,247 rides**, echoing the trend observed among casual users and indicating a preference for late afternoon rides, likely for commuting purposes.
-Their lowest ride count is recorded at **3 AM**, totaling **604 rides**, aligning with the observed pattern of reduced bike usage during late night and early morning hours.
++ Similarly, member users also exhibit their peak ride count at **5 PM (68,247 rides)**, echoing the trend observed among casual users and indicating a preference for late afternoon rides, likely for commuting purposes.
++ Their lowest ride count is recorded at **3 AM (604 rides)**, aligning with the observed pattern of reduced bike usage during late night and early morning hours.
 + Both casual and member users demonstrate a surge in bike usage during the late afternoon, indicating a shared preference for this time regardless of user type.
 + Several factors contribute to this trend, including favorable weather conditions, leisure time post-work, and commuting needs.
 + Reduced bike usage during late night and early morning hours persists across user types, possibly influenced by diminished visibility, maintenance schedules, and security considerations around biking at night.